BRENNS/React-Tailwincss/README.md

 # Step 1

-We will start with a simple box on a red background
+We will start with a simple box with red background

-- First of all you have to put a background color for you entire page.
+- First of all you have to put a background color for your entire page.

 - Now create a form with a height of 700px and a width of 500px with a white background color.